obDann/TEQApp/teamOverview/code_review/README.md

 * For Custom Query, the user should have a back button if the user doesn't want to handle any commands, or mistakenly clicked into this page

 ### Philip to Riaz
+* Missing Value Checker contains too many comments, could reduce some of the unnecessary ones, but the code is easy to understand.
+In both the execute and  parse_columns method.
+* There are variables that are not clear, for example empty_fields should be code and all the variable (var1, var2.. etc) should be code variable instead.
+    * Not clean code, properly need to reformat the layout of your code.
 ### Riaz to Susan

 ### Susan to David